KYC Request Submission workflow

 }

 Redirect the investor to the url returned in the response esign object.
-He will be guided through the signing process using his aadhaar number.
-Once the investor signs the document, he will be redirected to the postback_url given in the request body and the status of the esign object becomes successful.
-The KYC Request is now sent for processing and the KYC Request object's status changes to submitted.
+The investor can now see the filled KYC application form that would be submitted to the AMC for processing.
+Post completion of esigning this document, the investor will be redirected to the postback_url given in the request body and the status of the esign object becomes successful.
+The KYC application form is now sent for processing and the corresponding KYC Request object's status will change to submitted.

 4. Check the status of the KYC Request